amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        are composed from (ambiguous and unambiguous) primitive lenses, in practice the restriction should be always there.

-Within our synthesis algorithm, you are, in general, correct.
-However, Boomerang exists beyond Optician, and permits lenses like id("a"|"a").
+Within our synthesis algorithm, you are correct.
+However, Boomerang includes more than Optician and permits lenses like id("a"|"a").
 In our extension to Boomerang, we do not remove this freedom.

                                 -------------